Hyper personalization: how Magnolia takes website personalization to the next level

 You can easily create or bring into Magnolia all these types of content, tag and organize them, and leverage them for personalization.
 Using the user journey score, you can individualize the experience and serve the most appropriate content for the stage in the buyer journey.

-Let’s say you’re launching a new product line, with content assets that need to be delivered globally but adapted to local sites, different languages, and multiple devices.
+Let’s say you’re launching a new product line, with content and digital assets that need to be delivered globally but adapted to local sites, different languages, and multiple devices.
 With a traditional CMS, such a project would be incredibly difficult—but that’s not the case with Magnolia.

 The Magnolia campaign manager allows users to manage campaigns across channels, geographic regions, and languages.
 For example, a campaign can be configured to run on mobile devices, tablet devices, and smart watched in four different geographical locations, and in four different languages.
 Moreover, each channel could be given its own theme and user experience.
 Finally, Magnolia’s campaign manager enables marketers to manage all of these campaigns from one place.